thejamesgore/ga-projects/GA-Project-2/README.md

 )
 ```

-We take the JSON resonse from our API call and store this data object in some state using `setResults(response.data.shows)`.
+We take the JSON response from our API call and store this data object in some state using `setResults(response.data.shows)`.
 We also store any errors and console them out.

 ```javascript
    .then((response) => {